 Ann Arbor Potters Guild Membership Information

 The Ann Arbor Potters Guild is a cooperative organization.
 It has approximately forty-five permanent, several adjunct, and a few inactive, emeritus and associate members.
 When space is available in its facility, the Guild may accept applications for Visiting Potter and Adjunct membership status from qualified individuals.
 These opportunities are for the mutual benefit of the Guild, and the potters desiring to work in this cooperative workshop.
 In its well-used building, all equipment is shared by students and members; all kiln space for members is earned by labor; all materials are paid for by dues; all Potters Guild participants share their knowledge in a community atmosphere.
-Applications are available through the membership chairperson: Nancy Grob at email@example.com.
+Applications are available through the membership chairperson: Debbie Thompson at email@example.com.

 Visiting Potter (3 to 6 months)